nishthapaul/Spring-Customer-CRUD-App/README.md

 # Spring-Customer-CRUD-App
 Spring MVC and Hibernate CRUD Application using Mysql

-A full working Spring MVC and Hibernate App which connects to the Mysql database It is a Customer Relationship Mangement which will allow to track customers.
+A full working Spring MVC and Hibernate App which connects to the Mysql database.
+It is a Customer Relationship Mangement which will allow to track customers.
 So, it can add new customers, update, delete and list all customers in the database.
 ![p1](https://user-images.githubusercontent.com/33231250/89522538-02b0e080-d7ff-11ea-8ea2-b96d93b72273.PNG)